junxit/us-congress-code/title-10/chapter-4/sec-133a.md

 ### Effective Date

 Pub.
 L. 114–328, div.
 A, title IX, § 901(a)(1), Dec.
 23, 2016, 130 Stat.
 2339, provided that this section is effective on Feb.
 1, 2018.

-### Transfer of Functions

-Position of Chief Management Officer of the Department of Defense effectively abolished upon the repeal of section 132a of this title by Pub.
-L. 116–283, div.
-A, title IX, § 901(a)(1), Jan.
-1, 2021, 134 Stat.
-3794.
-Duties, personnel, and functions of the Chief Management Officer transferred to other Department of Defense officers, employees, and organizations, and any reference to the Chief Management Officer of the Department of Defense to be deemed to refer to the applicable Department of Defense officer or employee as so designated, see section 901(b), (c) of Pub.
-L. 116–283, set out in a note under former section 132a of this title.

 ### Semiannual Updates on Meetings Held by the Missile Defense Executive Board